HuyaneMatsu/hata/docs/topics/slash.md

 - Choice name length to [1:100].
 - Parameter name length to [1:32].
 - Parameter description length to [1:32].
+- A command can have 10 sub-commands or sub-categories.
+- A sub-category can have 10 sub-commands.
+- A sub-category cannot have sub-category under itself.
 - Global commands are updated only after 1 hour.
+- Acknowledging must be done within 3 seconds.
+- Followup messages can be sent within 15 minutes after acknowledging.

 The parameter types can be the following: